IUCN And Vietnamese Govt. Lauch Sea Turtle Conservation Project

 The International Union for Conservation of Nature (IUCN) is launching a public awareness campaign to encourage residents and tourists of Ly Son Island to refrain from using plastic bags, in an effort to ensure clean and safe marine areas for sea turtles that return to the island to breed.

-Quang Ngai beaches on Ly Son Island have been breeding grounds in the past for green sea turtles.
+Quang Ngai beaches on Ly Son Island have been breeding grounds in the past for green sea turtles), hawksbill turtles, and leatherback turtles.

 IUCN’s Marine and Coastal resource programme co-ordinator Bui Thi Thu Hien, told Viet Nam News that the IUCN will launch other initiatives to keep the island clean in an effort to boost sea turtle conservation efforts.